TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Index.rst

 There are two strategies for handling the translation of content on pages:

 -  **Connected mode:** Translating content will create a direct connection between the original language and the language you translate to.
-This means that moving and element or setting meta information like start- or endtime will be taken from the original content and you will not be able to set these values on a translated content element.
+This means that moving an element or setting meta information like start- or endtime will be taken from the original content and you will not be able to set these values on a translated content element.
 Translated records will hold the